Boiardo: Orlando Innamorato

 Nature shall reveal her future treasure;

-Leonello, the Marquis, all virtue his!
+Leonello, the Marquess, all virtue his!

 O happy world, blessed beyond measure,